bl4ckh0l3z/droidtrail/README.md

 The following elements are expressed by single-pipe separated values: *app_activities_names, app_services_names, app_receivers_names, app_libraries_names, and app_permissions;*

-A digital trails-set is summarized and uniquely identified a by a digital fingerprint like this:
+The trails-set reported above can be summarized and uniquely identified by this fingerprint:

 ``{
     "fingerprints": [